 Frequently Asked Questions

-Our legal fees are determined based upon the type and complexity of the case.
+Our legal fees are fixed amounts based on the type and complexity of the case.
 We provide a quote in advance for your approval.
-All our legal fees are fixed amounts.
 The services agreement will outline what is included and excluded.
 Costs for government filing fees, courier charges (FedEx, UPS, Express Mail), medical exams (for green card applications), translations of documents, academic or experience credentials evaluations, and related costs are in addition to the legal fees.
 We do not charge for long-distance phone calls, regular mail or photocopies.

 Our legal fees are not contingent upon the outcome of the matter.
 We cannot guarantee that the government will approve any application or petition we submit.